mneumegen/ec2-gaming/README.md

 Now when you run the script, it will start up a Windows instance and print out the instance-id and IP address.

 On to step two, it will print out details for logging in via RDP.
 Enter these into your Remote Desktop Software.
-Once you've logged in it will ask you to change your password, enter a new password and it'll open up the desktop with steam.
-Login to steam, go to Preferences -> In-Home Sharing Streaming and ensure the enable streaming checkbox is enabled.
+Once you've logged in it will ask you to change your password, enter a new password and it'll open up the desktop with Steam.
+Login to Steam, go to Preferences -> In-Home Sharing Streaming and ensure the enable streaming checkbox is enabled.
 Then click the logout shortcut on the desktop.

 Step three, in this scripts directory, there's a openVNP directory.
 Open this and there'll be two files.
 Open `client.ovpn` with TunnelBlink.
 You'll have to enter a username and password.
 The username is Administrator, the password is what you set in the previous step.

 Now we're ready to go!
-Open up steam on your local computer.
+Open up Steam on your local computer.
 Once again, go to Settings -> In-Home Sharing Streaming and ensure the enable streaming checkbox is enabled.
 Now you should see the remote computer appear.

 When you're finished gaming you can press 1 to stop the instance and exit or 2 to keep the instance running and quit.